 I've been trying to avoid dropping F-bombs so far in this blog but I did just make a monkey crap reference, so.....fuck that!
 What ever happened to building something awesome and pouring everything you've got into it - not because you're interested in lining your pockets but because you love it?

 This is already too long, so I'll get to the point.
 I could launch this website and my products and pretend like I'm a polished corporate entity demanding a premium price, but that feels (and is) completely fake.

-The reality is, this whole journey has been the most challenging endeavor I've taken on thus far in my life, by a large margin.
+The reality is, this whole journey has been the toughest thing I've ever attempted, by a large margin.
 I lose sleep worrying about money and failure all the time.
 But I know my process, and I know the results it yields, which means I also know that eventually I'll prove that my guitars are worth a considerable chunk of cash.
 I'm not there yet, though.
 The part that matters right now is the proving.